BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/SAP-ASCS/HA-for-SAP-(A)SCS.md

 ![ASCS-SIOS](/99_images/Slide4.png)

 SAP NetWeaver ASCS, SAP NetWeaver SCS, SAP NetWeaver ERS, and the SAP HANA database use virtual hostname and virtual IP addresses.
-SIOS Enhanced IP GenApp is used to failover virtual IP address (its not mandatory to use it).
+SIOS Enhanced IP GenApp is used to failover virtual IP address (it is not mandatory to use it).
 Azure [Load balancer](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview) can also be used.

 The following list shows the configuration of the (A)SCS and ERS IP addresses & Virtual Hostnames configured in DNS.